jmw686-appdev/ruby-scripts/README.md

 ### rails range

+In `range.rake`, write some code such that the command

 ```
 rails range
 ```

-should read the contents of `lib/input_files/descriptive_statistics_numbers.txt` and, based on what's in it, output something like
+reads the contents of `lib/input_files/descriptive_statistics_numbers.txt` and, based on what's in it, output something like

 ```
 "Your numbers:"